biomechatronics001/BiomechatronicsLab-DocDemo/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This project is under active development as of 02/12/2024.

 Contents
 --------

 .. toctree::
-    :maxdepth: 2
+    :maxdepth: 4
     :caption: Contents:

     factorial